scoricov/getdata-012/CodeBook.md

 66. "fBodyBodyAccJerkMag.std": int, standard gravity units 'g'.
 Frequency domain signal.
 Average value for each activity and subject.
 67. "fBodyBodyGyroMag.std": int, radians/second.
 Frequency domain signal.
 Average value for each activity and subject.
 68. "fBodyBodyGyroJerkMag.std": int, radians/second.
 Frequency domain signal.
 Average value for each activity and subject.

+## Reproduction

+The following steps were made to process the raw data:

+1. Merge the training and the test sets to create one data set.
+2. Extract only the measurements on the mean and standard deviation for each measurement.
+3. Use descriptive activity names to name the activities in the data set
+4. Appropriately label the data set with descriptive variable names.
+5. From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.